cmanv/tkstatus/README.md

 ### statusbar.tk
 This is the main script.
 It's highly likely that you'll want to modify it for your own system.

-## Packages
+## Modules
 ### tclsysinfo
-This package is system specific.
+This module is system specific.
 The provided version was written for FreeBSD 14.X.
 The following functions are provided:

 * sysinfo::getloadavg :